What is a gaming addiction?

 Even though gaming addiction is not as widespread as some scaremongerors would have us believe, we should all be aware of the amount of time we, and our loved ones, spend playing games, and the effect that they have on our mood, participation in other activities, mental and physical health, and on our relationships with others.

 If you, or someone close to you, feels they would like support with issues around food then therapy could be an option.
-Sessions are available seven days a week at our centres in Clapham and Tooting – as well as across London through our TAC Directory.
-Our reception team can support you in finding the right therapist for you.
-Just call 020 8673 4545 or email email@example.com for a confidential appointment.
+Sessions are available seven days a week at our centres in Clapham and Tooting.
+Our Front of House team can support you in finding the right therapist for you.
+Just call 020 8673 4545 or email [email protected] for a confidential appointment.